Lexi Love (drag performer): Artistry

-Legal issues

-Trademark infringement
+Legal dispute over stage name

-In August 2025, Selena Scola, a former pornographic actress who previously performed under the name "Lexi Love" announced that she had sent cease and desist letters to Barnes, RuPaul's Drag Race, Paramount, MTV, and World of Wonder seeking to enforce her trademark on the name "Lexi Love", which she said she used for more than twenty years.
-Following the dispute, Barnes's accounts on Cameo, Facebook, and X (formerly Twitter) were suspended, and her debut single, "She's Giving", was removed from Spotify and Apple Music.
+In August 2025 (four months after Barnes announced her adoption of the name "Clair"), Selena Scola, an actress and content producer who had performed under the name "Lexi Love" since 2004 and had registered with SAG-AFTRA in 2015 with that name, announced that she had sent cease-and-desist letters to Barnes, RuPaul's Drag Race, Paramount, MTV, and World of Wonder, seeking to enforce her claim of a trademark on the name.
+Following notifications about the dispute, Barnes's accounts on Cameo, Facebook, and X (formerly Twitter) were suspended, and her debut single, "She's Giving", was removed from Spotify and Apple Music.
+Barnes had begun using the stage name Lexi Love in 2009.

-In statements released to online newspapers Deadline and Out Magazine, Barnes said that Scola – who describes herself as "a SAG-AFTRA actor, AI architect, producer, and sustainable fashion entrepreneur" – had also sent cease and desist notices to several venues where Barnes had been booked to perform, resulting in three gig cancellations at the time of reporting.
-An investigation by Deadline found that although Scola had previously registered a trademark for the name "Lexi Love," it had lapsed in March 2015.
-She subsequently applied for a new trademark in February 2024, covering "performing artists being both human clients and digital talent in the nature of digital personas, virtual performers and AI-driven talent," which was granted in January 2025, about one month after the cast reveal of the seventeenth season of Drag Race.
-Barnes remarked that Scola began attacking her personally after it was revealed she was cast on Drag Race and Scola's social media accounts were mistakenly tagged instead of her own.
-Scola also objected to Barnes's disclosure of her personal history on Drag Race such as her HIV status and previous drug addiction as causing brand confusion to Scola's trademark.
+In statements released to Deadline and Out Magazine, Barnes said that Scola had also sent cease-and-desist notices to several venues where Barnes had been booked to perform, resulting in three gig cancellations at the time of reporting.
+An investigation by Deadline found that although Scola had previously registered a trademark for the name "Lexi Love" and had obtained the domain name lexilove.com in 2009, she had allowed her trademark to lapse in March 2015, and had subsequently submitted another application for a trademark on the name in February 2024, covering "performing artists being both human clients and digital talent in the nature of digital personas, virtual performers and AI-driven talent", which was granted in January 2025, about one month after the cast reveal of the seventeenth season of Drag Race.
+Barnes said that Scola began attacking her personally after it was revealed she was cast on Drag Race and Scola's social media accounts were mistakenly tagged instead of her own.
+Scola also said that aspects of Barnes' personal history that were discussed on Drag Race had caused public confusion about whether they applied to her own personal life, such as Barnes' HIV status, former homelessness, and relationship with illegal drugs.
+An op-ed article in one LGBTQ publication alleged that Scola's remarks were transphobic and disrespectful to marginalized groups.